Working People are Taking Fewer Vacations and Working More, Despite Having More Vacation Days

 In 2016, Americans as a whole voluntarily gave up hundreds of millions of days of free work, which resulted in $61.4 BILLION in forfeited profits.
-According to Project Time Off, this lead to a loss of $223 Billion that could have been spent within the U.S. economy and could have potentially created 1.6 million jobs!
-So, it’s safe to say that saving your vacation days in the long run does more harm than good.
+According to Project Time Off, this leads to a loss of $223 Billion that could have been spent within the U.S. economy and could have potentially created 1.6 million jobs!
+So, it’s safe to say that saving your vacation days, in the long run, does more harm than good.

 Rewiring America’s Work Culture

 In large part to increasing representation of millennials in the workforce, things may be changing for the better.

 2017 has been the first year in the 21st century in which the downward spiral of utilized paid vacation days may see an uptick.
 Due to the fact we are all much more connected in and out of the office, there still much more to do to rewire America’s work culture and reverse America’s vacation deprivation era.

 Here are some strategies that may work for you or your company: